acr8133/kOS-Scripts-old/README.md

  # What's new!

+ - **(0.7.7)** Addded abort system, RTLS trajectory rebalance, and new drag force function.
  - **(0.7.4)** Fixed RollAlign bug, fixed stuck throttle stick, code formatting change.
  - **(0.7.3)** ASDS and Full Expended mode *(early experimental)*.
  - **(0.7.3)** Reworked some parts of the docking script.
  - **(0.7.1)** New rendezvous and docking sequence for Gigan and Rodan.
  - **(0.7.0)** Instantaneous launch window timing.

+ # Disclaimer:
+ - Before using this script, you must have prior knowledge of kOS in order for you to use this script properly.
+The systems largely differ in each and every craft (different mods, setup, etc.) so you must know how to tune PIDs and such to your own likings.

  # Known Bugs:
- - rodan wont orient its panels away from the body
- - flip maneuver for first stage is still kinda wonky
- - aero data sometimes are off by a lot
+ - ASDS mode will get a huge makeover.

  # Planned:
+ - New RTLS-ish ASDS mode, for easier gameplay.
+(No need to reposition droneships on each mission)
  - Re-entry Guidance Computer for Gigan and Rodan.
- - Automatic Crew Abort System.
+(Land near the KSC)
- - Automatic Flight Termination System (AFTS).
+ - *~~Automatic Flight Termination System (AFTS)~~* **No Longer Planned!**.
  - GUI for mission profiles
  - (soonTM)..